Picking out the right shades is tough these days. It’s hard to say if what you’re buying is worth the money or not many times.

 Frame materials are relatively straightforward.
 Except for a few niche frames you’ll only have two main choices of materials.

-Metal frames are sturdy and can be adjusted to fit you by a professional (or just bent back into shape usually).
+Metal is sturdy and can be adjusted to fit you by a professional (or just bent back into shape usually).
 Metals are going to be more prone to bending than nylon frames.
 Metal frames are usually slim compared to nylon frames.

-Nylon frames are much more durable than metal frames.
+Nylon is much lighter and are more durable than metal frames.
 They’re nearly unbreakable unless you really abuse them!
 Nylon is very affordable and comes in tons of colors and shapes.
 These are most common on sports sunglasses for their durability.

 FAQs For Polarized Sunglasses